 Competence vs Capability

 While competency mapping is important, capability goes one step further.
-When you are building capability for your employees, you are making them effectively perform their work today while preparing for challenges they’ll face in the future.
+When you focus on capability building, your employees can effectively perform their work today while preparing for challenges they’ll face in the future.

 Competence refers to a person’s current state, and talks about the knowledge and necessary skills they possess to perform a job.
 Whereas capability is about integrating knowledge and skills, and adapting and flexing to meet future needs.

 Shifting from a competency model to a capability building model calls for a change in mindset.
 Your upskilling programs must make employees more learning agile and more committed to continuous learning & development to successfully create, innovate, lead, and manage change as a future leader.